Integration

 boolean?

-When true, renders the payment page in compact “widget” mode.
+When true, renders the payment page in compact “widget” modal.

 embed_widget=true